Japan Population 2023 (Live)

 Japan Demographics

-Unlike many other countries around the world today, the population of Japan appears largely homogenous with the final population statistics comprised of a 98.5% contribution from ethnic Japanese people.
+Unlike many other countries around the world today, the population of Japan appears largely homogeneous with the final population statistics comprised of a 98.5% contribution from ethnic Japanese people.
 In addition, there is a very small proportion of foreign workers living here, largely made up of Koreans, Chinese, Peruvians and Brazilians.

 The largest native ethnic group in Japan is the Yamato people, although large minority groups include the indigenous Ryukyuan and Ainu peoples.
-While Japan may seem homogenous in terms of ethnicity and culture, this may be due to Japan's absence of racial and ethnic statistics for Japanese nationals.
+While Japan may seem homogeneous in terms of ethnicity and culture, this may be due to Japan's absence of racial and ethnic statistics for Japanese nationals.
 The country has traditionally rejected the need to recognize ethnic differences in Japan, and former Japanese Prime Minister Taro Aso once described the country as one of "one nation, one civilization, one language, one culture and one race."

 Japan is currently the world's oldest country, and it's set to get even older.
 The number of elderly people aged 65 or older accounts for 26.7 percent of the 127.11 million total population, up 3.7 percentage points from five years ago, a summary report of the 2015 national census shows.
 In 2050, it's estimated by the government that 40% of Japan's population will be over 65.
 In the last few decades, the country's social security budget has increased 15%.
 While 5 decades ago there were 12 workers for every retiree, there will be an equal 1:1 ratio in 50 years.
 This is one of any demographics problems Japan must address.